This Poet's Corner

 Somewhere up north a liberal is dying.

-We’ve not been popular in these greedy, slanted years.
+We’ve not been popular these last, greedy, slanted years.

 One senses this is changing, and just when…

-I’ll pick it up and string it around to climb the birdhouse poll.
+I’ll pick it up and string it around the Birdhouse poll.

-He is the youngest and living the longest
+He is the youngest of the three and living the longest

 Just look at the perfect height and contrast.

-I must look and see which special one of the genus this is.
+I have to see which one this is.
+I can’t recall.

-I’ve been grieving that fertile family all my life.
+I’ve been grieving that family all my life.

 I can mark my own by the ups and downs of it.

-I wonder how long, Teddy.
+I wonder how long?
 Oh, anyway it’s about quality now, not time.

-Maybe I will let it run wild in chosen areas to act as a spread.
+Maybe I’ll let it run wild in chosen areas to act as a spread.

 ‘He is an Englishman!